mano-at-sdsc/published-documentation/Onboarding-to-the-CFDE-Portal-Submission-System.md

 The system can only currently support *a single approver* per DCC.

 We’re still working out how we will administer roles long term in practice.
-For the moment, @jeremywalter is acting as admin on all of them until we’re sure the system is working.
+For the moment, @jeremywalter is acting as admin on all role groups, and will manage adding and removing members from your roles at your request.
+In the future, we may enable each DCC to manage roles directly.

 ## Onboarding Process